-As with the buy-in component, the improvement component portion of the proposed SDF is based on meter size.
-Table 40 shows the number of SFEs by unit process.
+As with the buy-in component, the improvement component portion of the proposed SDF is based on meter size using the hydraulic equivalencies in Table 1.
+Table 39 represents the existing and proposed schedule of SDFs by meter size using the hydraulic equivalencies.